LakeYS/blockland-better-environment-control/README.md

 - Save environment configurations and load them automatically when the server starts.
 (Especially useful for dedicated servers
 - Enable or disable snowballs in any environment.
 - 'NONE' option for sunflares.
+- (?)
+View and save environment configurations from other servers.

 # Screenshot (Early Alpha)
 ![Screenshot](https://raw.githubusercontent.com/LakeYS/blockland-better-environment-control/master/Screenshot1.png)